shreyansh-2003/Bank-DBMS-Application/README.md

-### Bank-DBMS Application/Project
+# Bank-DBMS Application/Project

 -> Developed by Shreyansh Padarha
 *Description*

 + Disclaimer : This is the first project i ever created, thus the code is not properly optimized and has some minor bugs, but for a beginner, there is enough visualization and content to understand, how i created this project in 6-7 days.

-This is a file that consists of the project i created for a college submission.
-Its a Tkinter GUI library based application, where a user can create an bank account and it'll get deposited in the database.
-The user can then, **deposit**,**withdraw** money, and edit his/her account.
-The application also has a normal calculator, simple interest calculator and a compound interest calculator.

 + Files in the repository :